ipozdnyakov/hcal_rmt_2.0/README.txt

 	   histos/LED_*

 	2) Correct global array of runs in  main.cpp  -  first
-	   run in this array wiil be the reference run
+	   run in this array will be the reference run

 	3) Check outputs in Nrun_HCAL and Drun_HCAL
 	   performing steps 3a),3b) and 3b) in code of main():